KumarLabJax/JABS-postprocess/README.md

 * `longterm_idx` : Identity of the mouse in the experiment
 * `exp_prefix` : Detected experiment ID
-* `level_0` : Formatted time string in "%Y-%m-%d %H:%M:%S" of the time bin
+* `time` : Formatted time string in "%Y-%m-%d %H:%M:%S" of the time bin
 * `time_no_pred` : Count of frames where mouse did not have a predicted pose (missing data)
 * `time_not_behavior` : Count of frames where mouse is not performing the behavior
 * `time_behavior` : Count of frames where mouse is performing the behavior